EyasuTeshome/shifttracker/becoming-a-remote-professional/becoming-a-remote-professional-part-1.md

 By considering working styles across different cultures, you're able to discuss punctuality in the context of culture.

-To learn more about the concept of punctuality across the world, follow this interactive and study this as a group: [Punctuality Around The World.](https://www.mrgamez.com/punctuality/)
+To learn more about the concept of punctuality across the world, study the following aticle as a group: [Punctuality Around The World.](https://www.boredpanda.com/punctuality-differences-world-different-coutries-mrgamez/)

 ## Exercise